 I've been wanting to write this for quite a while and today seemed a fitting time.
 This afternoon President Bush signed the ban on partial birth (D&X - Dilation & Extraction) abortions and, while I support that measure, I disagree with many conservatives on a fundamental cornerstone of the abortion debate.

 But first, I'd like to quickly debunk a point that the opposition to this law are going to bring up, specifically that it doesn't include an exemption for preserving the health of the mother.
-But what that phrase - "the health of the mother" - really means is [……]Continue reading →
+But what that phrase - "the health of the mother" - really means is another matter [……]Continue reading →

 Affirmative Action Bake Sale

 How did I miss this when it happened?
 The UCLA Bruin Republicans held a bake sale to demonstrate the hypocrisy of affirmative action.

 Although applicable to the general practice of racial preferences, the particular target of the demonstration was admissions practices at many major universities around the country including the University of Michigan which is the subject of two upcoming Supreme Court cases.